pschool-in/curriculum/content/grammar/article/readingactivities.md

 No article is used before singular countable nouns.
 Abstract nouns use no article.

-Flase:
+False:
 No articles are used to talk about specific things.
 No articles are used before plural countable nouns.
-Days, months, places use definite article - "the"
+Days, months, places use definite articles - "the"
 ```